• Related Sites

 Different countries have varying ways of dividing matrimonial assets.
 In Singapore, the ratio of division is determined by factors such as indirect and direct contributions to the accumulation of assets, the needs of parties involved, agreements made by parties involved and so on.
 Beyond determining if filing for divorce in Singapore will be favourable for you in terms of division of matrimonial assets, it is important to ensure that the divorce judgment obtained in Singapore can be enforced in countries where the assets are owned.
 It is therefore essential that you contact a good international divorce lawyer to work out such details.

 If you need legal advice before proceeding to divorce, you should engage a family law specialist.
 GJC Law has highly experienced lawyers who have dealt with a wide range of divorce matters.
-Should you wish to schedule a free initial consultation with us, please contact GJC Law at 6337 0469, or email consult@gjclaw.com.sg.
+Should you wish to schedule an initial consultation with us, please contact GJC Law at 6337 0469, or email consult@gjclaw.com.sg.

 Our International Divorce Lawyers will explain the steps involved when considering a Singapore divorce and advise on your rights and options.